nerzh/SwiftLinuxStat/README.md

 Linux exposes detailed sub-system and device level statistics through procfs.
 These statistics are useful for system debugging as well as performance tuning.
 These statistics are often consumed through one-off analysis scripts or a number of command-line tools, such as, vmstat, iostat, netstat, sar, atop, collectl, numastat, and so on.
 There is a need to capture these statistics 24x7 in a cloud environment to support system health monitoring and alerting, live site incident triage and investigations, performance debugging, and capacity monitoring and planning with instruments like a Prometheus, Zabbix etc.

+#### Metrics

+### Disk
+- diskLoad read: BytesFloat , write: BytesFloat
+- diskLoadPerSecond read: BytesFloat , write: BytesFloat
+- diskIOs - Requests
+- diskBusy - Number
-- Disk
+- diskSpace - KBytes

+### CPU
-- CPU
+- cpuLoad

-- Net
+### Net
+- netLoad receive: BytesFloat, transmit: BytesFloat
+- netLoadPerSecond receive: BytesFloat, transmit: BytesFloat

-- RAM
+### RAM
+- memLoad (memTotal: KBytes, memFree: KBytes, memAvailable: KBytes, buffers: KBytes, swapTotal: KBytes, swapFree: KBytes)

 ## USAGE